Heather Roan Robbins

 Warmth had a whole new meaning out there on the prairies at -20°.
 Our house was sealed tight.
 Solid workmanship is admired in the small Dakota towns as much as an honest handshake and a person who does what they say they’ll do, and with no fuss.
 Neighborliness; in a blizzard, at -26, our neighbors plowed our drive without saying a word, which brought tears to this former New Yorker’s eyes.

-The ecosystem there was shuffling back from overuse, over hunt, and overly tidy farms; now the Aspen thicken and beaver and Fox drift back to Turtle Mountain even though western North Dakota is being ravaged by oil drillers.
+The ecosystem there is shuffling back from overuse, over hunt, and overly tidy farms; now the Aspen thicken and beaver and Fox drift back to Turtle Mountain even though western North Dakota is being ravaged by oil drillers.
 I had a chance to sidle up near a bald eagle chewing on marmot not far from the tribal heard of bison.

 One sunny day by Fish Lake we watched whooping cranes swoop and swirl in a spiral of light, looking like a Japanese print and singing a resonant haunting song.
 All of nature stopped and listened, and I got a hint as to why Crane was the totem of the Aanishinaabe leadership clan.